 In film, television and commercials, Adam sets the perfect rhythm for comedy, musicals and all of the emotional bridges in between.
 At 18, Adam began dancing.
 Despite having never taken a dance class, he was accepted to Juilliard.
 Adam’s career officially began in music videos, dancing alongside artist Janet Jackson.
 His pivot into feature films started as a choreographer.

 Working with A list casts on dance sequences soon gave way to Adam sliding into the director’s chair himself, helming – and also choreographing – an expanding showcase of barrier-breaking musicals and star-packed studio comedies such as The Wedding Planner, Bringing Down the House, The Pacifier, Bedtime Stories, Hairspray, Rock of Ages and What Men Want.
-Adam recently completed production directing Disenchanted for Disney, starring Amy Adams, Maya Rudolph, James Marsden and Patrick Dempsey, the highly-anticipated sequel to the beloved blockbuster musical Enchanted.
+Adam recently directed production directing Disenchanted for Disney+, starring Amy Adams, Maya Rudolph, James Marsden and Patrick Dempsey, the highly-anticipated sequel to the beloved blockbuster musical Enchanted.

 As a commercial/branded content director, Adam continues to collaborate with forward-looking companies to create unique storytelling experiences, as he has with previous campaigns for Macy’s, Schick and Rock the Vote.